 - Metastatic spread.
 A tumor that starts in the brain or spinal cord, if cancerous, rarely spreads to other parts of the body in adults, but may grow within the CNS.
 For that reason, with few exceptions, tests looking at the other organs of the body are typically not needed.
 A tumor that does spread to other parts of the brain or spinal cord is linked with a poorer prognosis.

 - Recurrent tumor.
 A recurrent tumor is one that has come back after treatment.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis .

 Currently, the factors listed above are the best indicators of a patient’s prognosis.
 As discussed in Diagnosis , researchers are currently looking for biomarkers in the tumor tissue that could make a brain tumor easier to diagnose and allow for the staging of an adult brain tumor in the future.
 Researchers are also looking at other genetic tests that may predict a patient’s prognosis.
 These tools may someday help doctors predict the chance that a brain tumor will grow, develop more effective treatments, and more accurately predict prognosis.

-Information about the tumor’s stage, as well as the prognostic factors, will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the tumor’s grade, as well as the prognostic factors, will help the doctor recommend a specific treatment plan.
+The next section in this guide is Treatment Options .
+Or, use the menu to choose another section to continue reading this guide.